hydraslay/ng2-polymer-static/README.md

 # AOT compile is available

-The directive file need to modify after generated. (if you make new ones than this repository)
+if you make new directive files they need to modify after generated.
+(the directives already in this repository is done)

 for example:
 If there is a